Khalida Jarrar: 2023 detention and 2025 release

-On 26 December 2023, Jarrar was arrested, for the fifth time.
+On 26 December 2023, Jarrar was arrested for the fifth time.
 Her husband was beaten with rifle butts, and threatened with death when one soldier stated that he had tried to defend himself by reaching for a rifle.
 She was sent, under administrative detention, to Damon Prison, by Mount Carmel.
-In early August, without informing her family, and still requiring medication, she was incarcerated in a windowless cell measuring 2.5 x 1.5 meters at Neve Tirza and was kept in solitary confinement.
+In early August, without informing her family; still requiring medication, she was incarcerated in a windowless cell measuring 2.5 x 1.5 meters at Neve Tirza and was kept in solitary confinement.
 According to Gideon Levy, it was furnished with a bed of concrete with a thin mattress, and a mainly unflushed toilet.
 She reportedly lay on the floor to breathe through a crack beneath her cell door in an attempt to get fresh air.
 She asked her lawyer to help secure conditions that would allow her to breathe, as she was suffocating.
 On 24 June, her six-month administrative detention order was renewed.

 On 19 January 2025, Jarrar was released as part of the 2025 Gaza war ceasefire.